AmethystDev2713/Lets-Make-A-CPU/README.md

 This design also requires a 4th pulse to reset the counter.

-Fortunatly, this design works in both Logigator AND Simulator.io (pun not intended), but there is the problem of how fast the counter can switch between outputting different binary numbers, since there is a slight delay when switching between numbers, meaning it takes time for each bit to turn on and off, so a counter could end up displpaying a completly off-track binary number before displaying the correct one, so be careful when making counter.
-Rest assured that it is possible to create a set of logic gates that will remove the time delay from the output
+Fortunately, this design works in both Logigator AND Simulator.io (pun not intended), but there is the problem of how fast the counter can switch between outputting different binary numbers, since there is a slight delay when switching between numbers, meaning it takes time for each bit to turn on and off, so a counter could end up displaying a completely off-track binary number before displaying the correct one, so be careful when making counter.
+From my observations, this shouldn’t be an issue unless you are making an 8-step counter or higher step ones.
+Rest assured that it is possible to create a set of logic gates that will remove the time delay from the output.
+These kinds of counters which remove the time delay are called synchronous counters.

 Since instructions like these take multiple inputs/steps, we need to make sure we aren't accidentally triggering other instruction processors while one instruction is still running.
+Like mentioned before, you can use lockers to do this, which will unlock once the instruction processor is done processing.

 Now, we have 3 mechanisms, the counter, register, and the locker.
 But how does the register get input?

 First, the register needs to be reset on each instruction so the previous value is cleared and the new value/data can be saved.
 To do this, we add wires going to the data input wires, and another locker to make sure we are only saving data when the instruction is activated.
-To prevent the bit which activated the instruction from being saved, we use an AND gate with an inverted input which will allow data saving once there is no data coming in.
-This is where the entire instruction processor comes together
+To prevent the bit which activated the instruction from being saved, we use an AND gate with an inverted input (or a NOT gate on one of its inputs) which will allow data saving once there is no data coming in.
+This is where the entire instruction processor comes together (prepare yourself).

 ![Full Register Loading Mechanism](https://github.com/AmethystDev2713/Lets-Make-A-CPU/blob/0e2b27606ea20d2d8353f3b3c1eca31a04cd1266/Images/Full%20Register%20Loading%20Mechanism.png "Full Register Loading Mechanism")